-- The Pitch-Factor: Just like X-Factor, but for sales pitches.
-Each rep anonymously submits their sales pitches and the rest of the team votes which is the best.
-You can also do this with cold email and cold calling scripts.
+The Pitch-Factor.
+Just like X-Factor, but for sales pitches.
+Each rep anonymously submits their sales pitches and the rest of the team votes on which is the best.
+You can also do this with cold emails and cold calling scripts.

-- Snooze Buttons: Let reps win a late start/early finish during the working day.
-Reward this to the first rep who hits quota first.
-Early weekend on a Friday afternoon, anyone?
+Snooze Buttons.
+Let reps win a late start or early finish to their work week.
+Award this perk to the first rep who hits quota.

 Come up with your own ideas by tapping into psychological triggers.
 Try and create competitive scenarios that encourage teamwork, not cutthroat backstabbing.

-Look at it this way: your revenue target is the goal, sales activities are the path and those challenges are the obstacle.
+If your revenue target is the goal, sales activities are the path to it and these challenges are obstacles along the path.

-For example, response rates have started significantly dropping from your sales emails.
-Here’s how I would tackle this challenge:
+For example, you notice response rates to your sales emails have started dropping significantly.
+Here’s how you might tackle this challenge:

-- Look at historical data during the same time period, this may be a seasonal reaction.
+Look at historical data from the same time period.
+This may be a seasonal reaction.

-- Re-allocate time into other levers, such as follow-ups, cold calls and any other sales channels you follow.
+Re-allocate time to other activities, such as follow-ups, cold calls and any other sales channels you follow.

-But there are benefits in sharing your high-level “management” numbers with your reps.
+There are benefits to sharing your high-level “management” numbers with your reps.

 Some sales reps are high performers because they’re always looking to improve.
 This often leads to experimentation and trying out new things

-By sharing high-level metrics, they can see things from a 360 perspective.
+Sharing high-level metrics lets them see things from a 360 perspective.
 Allow them to use these numbers to come up with ideas on how they can make their own jobs easier and more effective.

-You now have a complete toolkit to create sales dashboards that motivate your team and get results.
+You now have all the information you need to create sales dashboards that motivate your team and get results.

-When you’re done following this process, you should have clear processes in place that help you refine your activities and generate better results.
+Use it to build clear processes that help you refine your activities and generate better results.

-Now, I’d love to hear from you.
+How does it stack up to your existing processes?
+We'd love to hear from you.
 How are you currently measuring team performance?
 How do you plan on using what you’ve learned here today?
-Share your thoughts in the comments below.
+Share your thoughts in our community linked below.